jiangchao0321/LabVIEW-with-DeepLearning/README.md

 - **Dataset:** CWRU Bearing Fault Dataset
 - **Hardware:** No real-time DAQ hardware is required for the current offline demo

-## Before running the demo program, please ensure that DeepLTK is correctly installed, and download the dataset archive and the required VI programs.
+## Before running the demo program, please ensure that DeepLTK is correctly installed, and download the dataset archive and the required VI programs

 ## “Model Train” Interface Usage